 'The parent of every child of compulsory school age shall cause him/her to receive full time education suitable;

-(b) to any special educational needs he/she may have, either by regular attendance at school or otherwise.
-The phrase ''or otherwise'' allows education outside of formal schooling, providing that the parent / carer can meet the child's needs, as stated above.
+The phrase 'or otherwise' allows education outside of formal schooling, providing that the parent/carer can meet the child's needs, as stated above.

 The local authority has a duty to intervene if it appears that a home educated child is not receiving suitable education, and this could result in a School Attendance Order.

-Once a parent/guardian informs the school in writing of their decision to electively home educate their child the school will inform the Home Education team in the Education Welfare Service who will then make initial contact with the family.
+Once a parent/guardian informs the school in writing of their decision to electively home educate their child the school will inform the Education Welfare team who will then make initial contact with the family.

 Phone: 020 8487 5217 (Richmond)